RavenousLegs

 My cook and domestic help in Bir, Himachal Pradesh

-There are gypsies or nomadic tribes that move around in the jungles on the higher mountains.
-A lady had once come to my doorstep to sell Jungli Lingdi (Fiddleheads), organically grown vegetable which she collected from the mountain tops.
-She insisted me to buy it as it tastes good.
-It was cooked by my cook and it tasted really good and healthy.
+There are gypsies or nomadic tribes that reside in the jungles and higher mountains.
+One day, a lady visited my doorstep to sell Jungli Lingdi (Fiddleheads), a type of organically grown vegetable that she collected from the mountain tops.
+She insisted that I buy it because it was delicious.
+My cook cooked it, and it was not only tasty but also healthy.

 Lingdi (Fiddleheads) organic vegetable in higher Himalayas.
 Gypsies in the Himalayas